 It operates as a cabinet government composed of the College of Commissioners (27 Commissioners, one per EU MS) and headed by a President, who is proposed by the European Council and then elected by the EP.
-The current EC President is Ursula von der Leyen, now serving her second term, having been re-elected in 2024.
-She previously served in the German federal government.
+The current EC President is Ursula von der Leyen, who previously served in the German federal government.

-The EC is composed of 34 directorate-generals (DGs), 12 service departments and 5 executive agencies11.
-Each DG addresses a specific policy area and is headed by a director-general who reports to a Commissioner.
+The EC is composed of 33 directorate-generals (DGs) and 15 service departments.
+Each addresses a specific policy area and is headed by a director-general who reports to a Commissioner.
 The portfolio of a Commissioner can be supported by several DGs and service departments.

-As of October 2024, the EC has an administrative body composed of about 32,000 civil servants (permanent and contract employees) employed in and outside Europe.
-12
+As of 2023, the EC has an administrative body composed of about 32,000 civil servants employed in and outside Europe.